How to Set Work-Life Boundaries When You Work From Home

 Our entire staff here at Skillcrush is remote, and our employees live all over the world and are scattered across time zones.
 Flexibility is a big part of our culture here, and it was even before the global pandemic.

-Working from home has plenty of perks: flexibility, an office designed specifically for you, more hours in your day (since you can skip the commute), and the ability to cook yourself a fancy lunch that would never survive the office microwave.
+Working from home has plenty of perks for remote workers: flexibility, an office designed specifically for you, more hours in your day (since you can skip the commute), and the ability to cook yourself a fancy lunch that would never survive the office microwave.

 Create a Dedicated Workspace

-It could mean trying out the local coffee shops until you find one with easily accessible outlets and comfy chairs or checking out a coworking space near you.
+It could mean trying out the local coffee shops until you find one with easily accessible outlets and comfy chairs, or checking out a coworking space near you.
 It’s up to you to find your balance — maybe you only work out of the house one day a week.
 You do you.

 Set Your Hours

-If you’re a freelancer, this is super easy: Designate working and personal hours (and a decent night’s — or day’s — sleep) on whatever calendar you use.
+If you’re a freelancer, this is super easy: designate working and personal hours (and a decent night’s — or day’s — sleep) on whatever calendar you use.
 If you don’t tend to work during normal business hours, block out a few weekly hours of work time during daylight that you can reserve for client meetings.

 Take a Lunch Break

 Another scheduling note: don’t forget lunch break.
 Without a group of coworkers heading out to eat or even a line at the breakroom microwave, it can be easy to forget to stop for a meal after working long hours.
 If you can, block out your lunch break (or some type of meal break), and schedule your work around it.
 Sure, things should feel flexible at home, but feeding yourself is non-negotiable — self care is important!